 - Obsessive-Compulsive Disorder (OCD)

-It would help if you first speak with a qualified mental health practitioner, such as a therapist, psychologist, or psychiatrist, to ascertain your eligibility for an ESA.
+It would help to first speak with a qualified mental health practitioner, such as a therapist, psychologist, or psychiatrist, to ascertain your eligibility for an ESA.
 They will evaluate your mental state and decide whether you need to utilize an emotional support animal as part of your therapy.
-They will produce a document that attests to your need for the animal if they decide that an ESA is required.
+They will produce a document that attests to your need for the animal if they decide an ESA is required.

 What is an example of an Emotional Support Animal Letter from a Doctor?